rscopes/rescope/doc/React.md

 ### reScopeState

 Will create & return a ReScope Component that inherit the defined Component.
-ReScope will inject the desired stores data as state values, and provide a given Scope via the React Context if present
+ReScope will inject & update the desired stores data as state values, and provide the given Scope via the React Context if provided

 ```
 import React from "react";